Optimized

 guest flow: empty formguest flow: filled out formguest flow: shippingguest flow: credit cardguest flow: afterpayguest flow: card form

 Customers who had previously saved defaults to their account are presented with their full Summary View where they can quickly review and confirm their selections.
-Changing a selection is as easy as clicking a card and choosing a another saved item or adding a new entry.
+Changing a selection is as easy as clicking a card and choosing another saved entry or adding a new one.

 Form + Function

-For the redesign, I established a modular design system to enable a more consistent experience, while also improving scalability from a design and development standpoint.
+For the redesign, I established a modular layout to enable a more consistent experience, while also improving scalability from a design and development standpoint.

 Purposeful, Consistent UI